isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 It had been about five days since my arrival in Kagoshima.

-Saying, "I have good news to tell you," Mr. Ishigaki invited me into his own room.
+"I have good news to tell you," Mr. Ishigaki invited me into his own room.

-Ishigaki's house was one of a series for married couples that had the same house arrangements.
+His house was one of a series for married couples that had the same house arrangements.
 The size is a six-bedroom with a kitchen, and each room has a neat flower bed in front of it.
 The daffodils in the flower beds seemed to float in the light coming through the glass doors.

 During dinner, I was asked about the difference between Airakuen and Keiaien, and I mentioned the medical staff's uniforms first.